ChHecker/unify/lib.typ

 }

 #let qtyrange(
-  lower, upper, unit, rawunit: false, delimiter: "-", space: "",
+  lower, upper, unit, rawunit: false, multiplier: "dot", delimiter: "-", space: "",
   unitspace: "#h(0.16667em)", thousandsep: "#h(0.166667em)", per: "symbol"
 ) = {
   /// Format a range with a unit.
   /// - `(lower, upper)`: Strings containing the numbers.
   /// - `unit`: String containing the unit.
   /// - `rawunit`: Whether to transform the unit or keep the raw string.
+  /// - `multiplier`: The symbol used to indicate multiplication
   /// - `delimiter`: Symbol between the numbers.
   /// - `space`: Space between the numbers and the delimiter.
   /// - `unitspace`: Space between units.